Gary-The-Cat/Dashboard/README.md

 The dashboard handles things like starting/stopping applications, error handling and more. it is a powerful concept and could be expanded to do a lot more, but this is what it does for now.
 It allows me easy access to the projects I've worked on in the past, or am working on now.

+The dashboard also contains and offers a number of services to any applicaitons that are running on it.
+This list will grow with time, but currently includes:

+#### Notification Service
+A notification service for showing prompts to users in the form of toast messages, and simple common dialogs such as yes/no, confirm etc.

+#### Event Service
+The default event behaviour in SFML is not designed for easy use in a multi-application space.
+The event service offers a number of simple methods that can be used to register for callbacks for keypresses, joystick or mouse events - even with the use of modifiers such as Ctrl or Shift.
+Furthermore, events will only be triggered when the screen in question is active.
+If you are using an application with multiple screen layers, the dashboard will automatically perform basic handling checks, allowing a screen to claim a click event, and mark it as handled.

 ## Solution Structure
 - All projects depend on shared
 - ApplicationInstances depend on Application